Intellectual Property

 To strengthen the business portfolio, Kaneka proactively files patent applications in Japan and overseas and works to acquire rights.

-In fiscal 2023, we filed 316 new patents in Japan and 239 patents overseas.
+In FY2024, 393 Japanese patents and 243 foreign patents were newly registered.
 At the same time, we are working to efficiently manage the costs of intellectual property.
-As a result of actively surrendering dormant patents, we held 3,426 patents in Japan and 3,305 patents overseas as of the end of fiscal 2023, roughly the same number as the previous year.
-We will continue our efforts to build an even robust intellectual property portfolio.
+As a result of actively surrendering dormant patents, we held 3,421 Japanese patents and 3,268 foreign patents as of the end of FY2024, roughly the same number as the previous year.

 Number of Japanese Patents Held